 More pediatric patients will receive transplants as a result of the new OPTN liver distribution policy.

-For pediatric liver donors (younger than age 18), the liver distribution policy passed by the OPTN/UNOS Board of Directors in December 2018 increases priority for pediatric candidates before any adult candidates other than Status 1A.
+For pediatric liver donors (younger than age 18), the liver distribution policy passed by the OPTN/UNOS Board of Directors in December 2018 generally increases priority for pediatric candidates before adult candidates other than Status 1A.
 Livers from pediatric donors will be offered initially to compatible pediatric candidates listed at any transplant hospital within a 500 nautical-mile radius of the donor hospital.

 Modeling shows that under the new system:

 - There will be greater consistency in the geographic areas used to match liver transplant candidates with available organs

 Through focused quality improvement and education practices, LifeLink of Georgia has almost tripled recovery of African-American donors.

 Center Acceptance and Refusal Evaluation (CARE) Report allows transplant centers to see all of the offers they accept as well as all those they refuse.

 71 percent of organ procurement organizations increased organ donations in 2018, thanks to the generosity of donors and donor families.